clebertonello/cs50-final-project/README.md

 ###### 2 - Edit form.
 Previously I was creating this form after the document was ready but I was unable to submit for reasons I dont fully understand yet.
 So generetad the form with the original document but with style="display:none".
 The edit button changes the display status to table-row and insert the form after the selected object via JQuery.
 ###### 3 - Subcategory Form.
 I did this as I did the edit form.

-###### For the charts in the dashboard I used Chartjs.
+##### For the charts in the dashboard I used Chartjs.

-###### In the add items form of items.html I was using several select, but I decided to change that to an input type text so the user has more freedom.
+##### In the add items' form of items.html I was using several select, but I decided to change that to an input type text so the user has more freedom.
 If you insert a new item that is not previously registered in the database, back-end will automaticaly register it for the user, adding new ID to it.
-The same apllies to subcategory
+The same apllies to subcategory.